marhthing/CBT_PHP/replit.md

 This project is a Computer-Based Testing (CBT) Portal designed for secondary schools.
 Its primary purpose is to provide a comprehensive platform for administering online tests.
 Key capabilities include secure test management, a robust question bank, detailed result tracking, and real-time test administration.
 The system features role-based access for students, teachers, and administrators, aiming to streamline the testing process in an educational setting.

-## Migration Status: COMPLETED (August 3, 2025 - 3:28 PM)
+## Migration Status: COMPLETED (August 3, 2025 - 4:26 PM)
 Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database integration.
 Database schema deployed with proper password hashing and all authentication verified working.
-Student results functionality fixed and working with sample data.
-TypeScript errors resolved and UI properly displays test results.
+All hardcoded class levels removed and replaced with dynamic database-driven system.
+Complete educational data structure implemented with 15 subjects, 3 terms, 3 sessions, and configurable class levels.
+Project fully functional with no hardcoded academic data.

-### Latest Data Setup (August 3, 2025 - 12:48 PM)
+### Latest Data Setup (August 3, 2025 - 4:26 PM)
-✓ **Complete Sample Data**: Added 15 subjects, 3 terms, 3 sessions, and 3 teacher assignments
+✓ **Complete Sample Data**: Added 15 subjects, 3 terms, 3 sessions, 6 class levels, and 8 teacher assignments
-✓ **Updated Schema File**: schema.sql now includes all sample data for fresh installations ✓ **Database Verified**: All tables populated with proper relationships and foreign keys ✓ **Application Ready**: Frontend and backend fully operational with complete data structure
+✓ **Dynamic Class Management**: Created class_levels table with configurable class structure ✓ **Removed Hardcoded Data**: Eliminated all hardcoded class levels from frontend and backend ✓ **Database Schema Updated**: All academic data now dynamically loaded from database ✓ **TypeScript Interfaces Updated**: LookupData interfaces include class_levels across all components ✓ **Application Ready**: Frontend and backend fully operational with no hardcoded academic data

 ### Latest Migration Update (August 3, 2025 - 11:54 AM)
 ✓ **Fresh Database Setup**: Created new PostgreSQL database with complete schema